Dark-Gran/Simple-Dice6/README.md

 A simple simulation of a six-sided dice, made in Macromedia Flash (AS1).

-_Side-note: "Kostky" is a plural, the singular word for dice in czech is "kostka" (which also translates as "a little bone")._
+_Side-note: "Kostky" is a plural, the singular word for dice in czech is "kostka" (which could be translated as "a little bone" as well, but is never used in that sense)._